 We’re all making an effort to stay fit and healthy these days, so why not skip the gym and take your best buddy for a long walk instead?
 Walking is just as good for pet parents as it is for their fur babies.

 It helps us maintain a healthy weight, prevents heart disease and high blood pressure, keeps our bones strong, improves balance and coordination, and fights depression.
 Who wouldn’t want that?
 The more active you both are, the better you both will feel!

 6. It’s a Great Way to Strengthen Your Bond with Your New Dog

-If you’ve recently adopted a new dog, one of the best ways to build a solid bond is to take him for walks each day.
+If you’ve recently adopted a new dog and he’s a little scared of you, one of the best ways to build a solid bond is to take him for walks each day.
 It’s the perfect time for the two of you to build trust and confidence and generally get to know each other.
 You might be surprised to discover that the real way to win over your new dog is by taking him for walks, rather than simply tossing him a treat.